NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Configuring Other Backups ###

-Misc section allows plugging extra backup scripts to OmniBackup and capture their output to archive.
+Misc section allows plugging extra backup scripts to OmniBackup and capture their output as an archive.
 This one is also a JSON array:

 {% codeblock config.json lang:json %}
 {